Olusegun Mimiko

 Mimiko was born and raised in Ondo Town, Ondo state, South West Nigeria.
 His political career began at medical school in the University of Ife (now Obafemi Awolowo University), where he was a member of the Students’ Representatives Council (Parliament) and served as the public relations officer of the International Students’ Association of the institution from 1977 to 1978.

 After graduating from the university in 1980 and completing his National Youth Service Corps year, Mimiko began practicing medicine.
 In 1985, he founded MONA MEDICLINIC in Ondo Town which served as a community charity center.

 Mimiko's first political appointment was as the commissioner of health and social services in Ondo State from 1992 till 1993 when a military coup terminated the democratic Third Nigerian Republic.
-On the return to democratic government in Nigeria, Mimiko again served as a commissioner of health in Ondo State from 1999 to 2002.
+On the return to democratic government in Nigeria, Mimiko again served as a commissioner of health in Ondo State from 1999 to 2002 when he resigned.

 In 2003, he was appointed secretary to the Ondo State Government (SSG).
 He held this position till July 2005, when he was appointed as the federal minister of housing and urban development.
-Mimiko resigned as a federal minister to contest for the governorship of Ondo against the incumbent, Olusegun Agagu in the 2007 elections.
+Mimiko resigned as a minister to contest for the governorship of Ondo against the incumbent, Olusegun Agagu, in the 2007 elections.

 He won the keenly contested poll.
-But, influenced by former President Olusegun Obasanjo, the Independent National Electoral Commission announced Agagu as the winner.
-Mimiko challenged the outcome of the election in the courts in what turned out to be a two-year legal tussle that ended in him being declared the true winner of the governorship poll by a unanimous decision of the Tribunal Court, and the Court of Appeal in 2009.
+But, influenced by former president Olusegun Obasanjo, the Independent National Electoral Commission announced Agagu as the winner.
+Mimiko challenged the outcome of the election in the courts in what turned out to be a two-year legal tussle that climaxed in his being declared the true winner of the governorship poll by a unanimous decision of the Tribunal Court, and the Court of Appeal in 2009.
 He went on to win re-election in 2012, beating his closest challenger, Olusola Oke of the People's Democratic Party.

 After leaving office, Mimiko spent a year delivering public lectures and advocating for universal healthcare and good governance in Nigeria, London, and Washington DC.

 In September 2018, he declared his intention to run for president of Nigeria in the 2019 elections.
 He received the nomination as the presidential candidate of the Zenith Labour Party in October 2018.
 On 14 November 2018, Mimiko announced that he was suspending his presidential campaign, a few days before the campaign season was formally opened.
 He took up the Zenith Labour Party's senatorial ticket for Ondo Central district.